A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning

 \subsection{Object Recognition and Pose Estimation for Known Objects}

-In this work, we presented a Bayesian framework that can efficiently identify the object's class and pose with the capability of transferring knowledge from known shapes to learn novel objects’ shapes through active touch.
-Accordingly, adding the newly learned shape of the novel object lead to the prior being extended with a new object class that made the framework identically successful in recognizing objects in consequent trials.
-In order to do so, we formulated object recognition, shape and pose estimation with touch as a non-linear Bayesian filtering problem and adopted a particle filter-based approach (PF).

 Compared to Kalman Filters, PFs can approximate arbitrary distributions, which is needed to capture the ambiguity and uncertainty present due to partial tactile observations.
-Our PF uses a sampling procedure based on point-pair features and a custom weight assigning scheme to achieve efficient estimations of the joint distribution of object class and object pose.
-At each time step, we approximated the joint distribution of object class and object pose for ten object classes with less than 7000 particles, thus 700 particles on average per object.
-It is worth pointing out that the core idea behind the sampling procedure is to use translation and rotation invariant features, in our case, distances and angles, to find possible point correspondences, and then use the point correspondences to solve for the potential object poses, making it far more efficient than considering single points.
+Our PF uses a progressive sampling strategy based on point-pair features and a custom weight assigning scheme to achieve efficient estimations of the joint distribution of object class and object pose.
+The core idea behind the point-pair-feature-based sampling procedure is to use translation and rotation invariant features, in our case, distances and angles, to find possible point correspondences, and then use the point correspondences to solve for the potential object poses, making it more efficient than considering single points.